cognesy/instructor-php/README.md

 - 'Structured-to-structured' processing - provide object or array as an input and get object with the results of inference back
 - Demonstrate examples to improve the quality of inference

-### Customizable outputs
+### Customization

-- Define response data model the way to need: type-hinted classes, JSON Schema arrays, or dynamically define your data shapes with Structures
+- Define response data model the way you want: type-hinted classes, JSON Schema arrays, or dynamic data shapes with `Structure` class
 - Customize prompts and retry prompts
 - Use attributes or PHP DocBlocks to provide additional instructions for LLM
 - Customize response model processing by providing your own implementation of schema, deserialization, validation and transformation interfaces

 ### Sync and streaming support

-- Receive synchronous or streaming responses
+- Supports both synchronous or streaming responses
 - Get partial updates & stream completed sequence items

 ### Observability